Welcome to the

 A

-occurs in free nature when the sound of a sound source
+sensation often occurs in free nature when the sound of a sound

-reaches the ear of an observer directly and, at the same time,
+source reaches the ear of an observer directly and, at the same

 Christian

-observed such a pitch in the sound from a fountain
+Huygens (1693), who observed such a pitch in the sound from

-reflected against the steps of a large stone staircase in the
+a fountain reflected against the steps of a large stone staircase

 Gallica;